6.17.2025

 Taking multiple detail shots of works of art satisfies me on several levels — not the least of which is that I can make my own postcards for later study and recall.* I've found (have you?) that museums no longer deliver on the extensive-variety-of-exhibition-postcards front.
 This makes me cranky, since I'm a compulsive postcard collector from way back.
 My solution has been to stop the moaning, just deal with it already and do it myself.

-Case in point: Two or three (four? whatever) Saturdays ago, I took these photos of the Tomb Effigy of Elizabeth Boott Duveneck at the Met.
-I've seen the sculpture many, many times on Met visits — and I've photographed it before as well — but this time around, I wanted to move in and capture a sense of the rich patina and the artistry of the folds and deep relief.
+Case in point: Several years ago (four? ten? whatever), I took these photos of the Tomb Effigy of Elizabeth Boott Duveneck at the Met.
+I've seen the sculpture many, many times on Met visits — and I've photographed it before as well — but this time, I wanted to move in and capture a sense of the rich patina and the artistry of the folds and deep relief.
 And so?
 And then?
 Well?

 Me likey.
 Me not grumpy anymore.
-And for you, my dearest darlings, repros of these and many other swoond and beautimuse images (card-size, wall-size and in-betweens) will soon be available to order online.
+And for you, my dearest darlings, repros of these and many other swoond images (card-size, wall-size and in-betweens) will soon be available to order online.

 About the artwork: After the death of Elizabeth Boott Duveneck (1846-1888), her bereaved husband, the painter Frank Duveneck, modeled a funerary monument with the guidance of the Cincinnati sculptor Clement J. Barnhorn.
 Reminiscent of Gothic and Renaissance gisant (recumbent) tomb effigies, the figure reclines peacefully, arms folded over her chest.
 The palm branch stretching nearly the entire length of her body symbolizes Christian victory over death.
 The original bronze is on Elizabeth Duveneck's grave in the Cimitero Evangelico degli Allori, the Protestant cemetery on the outskirts of Florence.